linuxdeepin/deepin-manual/manual-assets/professional/deepin-screen-recorder/en_US/index.md

 #### Select Screenshot Area

-There are three kinds of common screenshot areas, namely the full screen, program window and customized area.
+There are three kinds of common screenshot areas, namely the full screen, program window, and customized area.
 When a screenshot is captured, the selected area will be bordered with dashed white line and looks brighter than the other area.

 > ![notes](icon/notes.svg)Notes: When the computer is connected to multiple monitors, you can also use Screen Capture to capture areas on different monitors.